Rotator Cuff Syndrome: Sports Chiropractor Discusses Causes, Symptoms & Treatment. Want To Speak To A Therapist? Call (24/7): 1300-003-777.

 - Other anti-inflammatory measures such as ice application to the injured area, anti-inflammatory medication as well as dietary or nutritional changes.

 Chiropractic & Physiotherapy

-- Exercises designed to improve shoulder range of motion and therefore allow for treatment progression towards strengthening based exercises
+- Exercises to improve shoulder range of motion and therefore allow for treatment progression towards strengthening based exercises.

 - Conservative treatment may lead to satisfactory results when it’s administered to individuals who have well preserved shoulder range of motion and strength.
 If more severe cases, alternative treatment methods should be considered and referred for appropriately.
 Itoi, E. (1992).
 Conservative treatment of rotator cuff tears.
 Clinical Orthopaedics & Related Research, 165 – 173.